Skip to Main Content

 Overview of information literacy instruction services available to Stetson faculty.

-Tips for info lit and research assignments
+Tips for information literacy and research assignments

 Tips for improving information literacy learning in your assignments